vonMeyennLab/scripts/README.md

 # scripts
-A collection of scripts that the NME lab uses to manage files, data processing, and bioinformatic analysis.
+A collection of scripts that the NME lab uses for file management, data processing, and bioinformatic analysis.